Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/first/assets.md

 ## Asset Hierarchy

-Wallpaper Engine also allows you to create a hierarchy between your assets.
-This allows you to attach assets to another asset.
+Wallpaper Engine also allows you to create a hierarchy within your asset list.
+This allows you to attach assets to another parent asset.
 If the parent asset is moved, rotated or scaled, so will all its children.
-This can help to organize your wallpaper assets into groups that are tied together, though you should only use it when objects are really firmly tied to each other.
+This can help to organize your wallpaper assets into groups that are tied together, though you should only use it when objects are firmly tied to each other.

 To create a hierarchy, simply drag and drop an asset onto another asset in the list and move to the right as shown in this video: